Features Below Available To: ✅ Grow Plan ✅ Track Plan ❌ Free Plan

 Adding Expenses

-The markup percentage applied to each expense will automatically calculate the Current Due for each expense line.
-The markup information will not be visible on the actual invoice for the client.
+The markup percentage applied to each expense automatically calculates the Current Due for that expense line.
+The markup information will not be visible on the client's actual invoice.

-When you add any expenses that have attachments, these same attachments will be shown as an appendix to your invoice.
-You'll be able to see it within the Invoice Designer and Invoice Preview.
+When you add any expenses with attachments, the same attachments will be shown as an appendix to your invoice.
+You'll be able to see it within the Invoice Preview.

 🚨 Once any expenses that have attachments are included, the attachments will get added to the invoice.
 If you'd like to not include any receipt images, feel free to toggle off Include receipt images from the Invoice Designer tab.